-These itches may have different triggers, including heat.
+These itches may have different triggers, such as heat.

 MS itching tends to be very intense but short-lived, lasting seconds to minutes.
-How often it comes back also varies between people.
+Its frequency also varies from person to person.

 Some people experience itching from MS regularly, while others rarely or never experience this symptom.

 In mild cases of itching from MS, no direct treatment may be necessary.
-The symptom may be irritating but passes quickly.
+The symptom may be irritating but pass quickly.

-In cases of persistent or recurring itches, there is a range of options available, including:
+For persistent or recurring itches, a range of options is available, including:

 Applying a cold compress

-In some cases, applying a cold compress for 10–15 minutes may temporarily numb the skin and relieve the itching.
+In some cases, applying a warm or cool compress for 10–15 minutes may help temporarily relieve the itching.

-Only apply very cold objects, such as ice packs, to the skin after wrapping them in a towel or piece of cloth.
+A person should wrap a very cold object, such as an ice pack, in a towel or piece of cloth before applying it to the skin.
 Not wrapping a cold compress puts a person at risk of experiencing an ice burn or further skin irritation.

 Checking for other signs

-Check the area for signs of a rash, such as bumps, swelling, or redness that do not stem from MS.
+Check the area for signs of a rash that do not stem from MS, such as bumps, swelling, or redness.

-Report any of these signs to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatment.
+Report any of these to a doctor, as they could indicate an infection or a topical allergic reaction and require different treatments.

-A person taking any medications should also check to see whether the drug can cause itching as a side effect.
+A person who is taking any medications should also check to see whether the drug can cause itching as a side effect.
 If so, they may want to discuss other options with their doctor.

 Keeping the skin healthy